jannekem/home-server/centos7/README.md

 ![nmtui3](img/nmtui3.png)

-Change the IPv4 configuration to manual and add your desired IP address.
+Change the IPv4 configuration to manual and add your desired IP address and correct gateway.
 Don't forget to add the netmask at the end of the address, for home routers you should typically use `/24` (255 possible addresses).
+The gateway is typically the first address of the IP address range, so for addresses in `192.168.1.xxx/24` the gateway should be `192.168.1.0`.

 ![nmtui4](img/nmtui4.png)